metagame-xyz/evm-translator/src/__tests__/README.md

 # Interpreter testing flow

 Note that this entire flow is performed automatically by the GitHub actions every time code is pushed to any branch.
-Follow these steps to do it on your own...
+If the snapshot tests are failing within the actions and you'd like to update the snapshot, run `yarn test -u` and then push again.
+Follow these steps to do perform the testing locally...

 ## Storing decoded transations in local DB